 You can also buy my book on how to overcome problems at http://hweehweetan.com/overcome-problems/

-I provide Christian counselling services and if you’d like to book a session with me, you can contact me at email@example.com
+I give Christian talks and seminars, and provide Christian counselling services.
+If you’d like to book a session with me, you can contact me at email@example.com